hkawaji/dirHub/README.md

 Requirements
 ---
 * ruby (tested in version 2.3)

+To set up trackHub for your own purpose, you also need:

 * trackHub compatible genome browser (tested on the UCSC Genome Browser / trackHub definition v2)
+* a web serpver hosting the data files

 Reference
 ---